Seahawks Sunday roster move tracker: Jazz Ferguson re-signs to practice squad, Marsh and McKissic move on

 We’ll keep track of the moves here:

-JAZZ FERGUSON TO PRACTICE SQUAD
+JAZZ FERGUSON, JACHAI POLITE HEAD LIST OF THOSE SIGNED TO PRACTICE SQUAD

+Receiver Jazz Ferguson and linebacker/rush end Jachai Polite — a third-round pick of the Jets — were among those signed to the Seahawks’ practice squad Sunday.

 Ferguson, who was Seattle’s leading receiver in the preseason, is re-signing to the team’s practice squad after clearing waivers, according to Tom Pelissero of the NFL Network.

+The others included four other players who were in training camp with Seattle: WR Terry Wright, TE Jacob Hollister, CB Simeon Thomas and OL Elijah Nkansah and Polite.

+Heading into the draft, some analysts thought the Seahawks might consider taking Polite in the first round — here’s what Mel Kiper Jr. had to say about Polite in February.

 Ferguson finished the preseason with seven receptions for 119 yards and one touchdown with a long reception of 41.
-The Seahawks kept six receivers on their 53-man roster and Ferguson now becomes a seventh who remains in the organization.
+Wright also flashed at times in the preseason and had a 39-yard TD in the preseason finale win over the Raiders.

+Hollister was acquired by Seattle from the Patriots for a seventh-round pick in April and now, after clearing waivers, will stay with the Seahawks.

+The additions of Wright, Nkansah and Thomas were reported by Brady Henderson of ESPN while Hollister’s signing was reported by Mark Daniels of the Providence Journal.

 MCKISSIC CLAIMED BY LIONS